We’re here for you

 Please contact us and we’ll help you out.

-Sign in to My Fiber at any time to change your plan.
+Sign in to the Fiber website at any time to change your plan.
 You can change your plan by clicking on the Account tab and then selecting “Change plan” underneath your current service plan.
 To add or remove TV boxes, click on the “Add or Remove TV boxes” link.
 To update your channel packages, click on the “Add or remove TV packages” link.

 At the beginning of each month, you’ll receive your monthly Google Fiber bill in your email inbox.
 Ten days later, your credit card or debit card (depending on which payment method you’ve selected) will be automatically charged for the next month’s service.

 No. We will email you an electronic copy of your bill at the beginning of each month.

 We have the credit card on file that you used to sign-up and will bill that credit card by default.
-You may update or change your payment method at any time in your My Fiber account
+You may update or change your payment method at any time by signing into your account on the Fiber website.

-We’re bringing Google Fiber to San Francisco, Raleigh-Durham, Charlotte, Huntsville, Nashville, Atlanta, Salt Lake City and San Antonio.
+We’re bringing Google Fiber to San Francisco, Raleigh-Durham, Huntsville, Nashville, Atlanta, Salt Lake City and San Antonio.
 We’ve finished all of our work on the exploration phase, and are ready to start designing and planning our network in these metro areas.
 Most of these areas have also started construction.
 We are currently exploring bringing Google Fiber to the San Jose, Portland and Phoenix metro areas, as well as the cities of Chicago, Dallas, Irvine, Los Angeles, Louisville, San Diego, Oklahoma City, Jacksonville and Tampa.

 - Arizona: Phoenix, Scottsdale, Tempe